peremartra/Large-Language-Model-Notebooks-Course/README.md

-# Large Language Models Course: Learn Building LLM Projects.
+# Large Language Models Course: Learn by Doing LLM Projects.
 This practical course about Large Language models and their applicacions is in development, I will be posting the different lessons as I complete them.

 The course provides a hands-on experience using models from OpenAI and the Hugging Face library.
 We are going to see and use a lot of tools and practice with small projects that will grow as we can apply the new knowledge"